 The opulent ceiling of this room dates from early years of Henrietta Maria when it was used as her bedchamber.
 The bed was positioned directly under the coat of arms on the ceiling.

 The ceiling is ornately painted, and the artwork is another original feature of the Queen’s House.
 It gives an idea of how this House was decorated and filled with art in the 1630s by Henrietta Maria.
 This ceiling was restored in 2013.

 The fireplace in this room is an interesting feature.
 Above the fireplace, sits the initials of Charles I and Henrietta Maria Regina.

 In addition to these two incredible original features of the House, the infamous Armada Portrait is on permanent display in this room.

-My visit to the Queens House was a rewarding experience because I learnt more about its history and had time to admire the architecture at leisure.
+My visit to Queens House was a rewarding experience because I learnt more about its history than I had read.
+Listening to information from experienced tour guides allows me to remember more, somehow.
+I had time to admire the architecture at leisure.
 I found the tour guides extremely helpful and I enjoyed my conversations about the House with them.
 Although a donation is recommended, the entry itself is free.
 I would highly recommend a visit to this iconic building.

 Summary of Experiences at the Queen’s House

 - Imagine what life was like back in the 17th century as you walk through the 1st classical building in England which is Grade 1 listed and is an ancient monument.